HubertWelp/SweetPicker2/README.md

 # SweetPicker2
-Complementing Version of the previous SweetPicker1 project
+Complementing version of the previous SweetPicker1 project